Early Reading and Phonics

 - Skills progression maps support consistently high expectations for children’s reading skills

-- Children’s reading is also supported through the use of a levelled system of reading books.
+- Children’s reading is also supported through the use of a leveled system of reading books.

 - Teachers decide when to move children through the coloured book bands based on their progress with a wide range of reading skills, including decoding, fluency, expression and comprehension.

-- They are still welcome to choose books from our fabulous library to read for pleasure in addition to their levelled reading book.
+- They are still welcome to choose books from our fabulous library to read for pleasure in addition to their leveled reading book.

 - When they have graduated to becoming a ‘free reader’, children can select their own reading book from the library, class bookshelves or books from home.